 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

 All tickets should be issued in booking class Z. While Etihad is not a member of an airline alliance, the carrier has several partners that will let you earn miles on their programs.
 That is if you don’t want to become a member of Etihad Guest.
-Here’s an example of what the trip from Budapest to Malé via Doha will get you:
+Here’s an example of what the trip from Rome to Malé via Abu Dhabi will get you:

 Hotels in the Maldives